xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

-The proposed design is very scalable and can be easily extended to support even higher numbers of BGP-SRTE/PCEP sessions by adding additional RRs and XTCs into the Access Domain.
+The proposed design is very scalable and can be easily extended to support even higher numbers of BGP-SRTE/PCEP sessions by adding additional RRs and SR-PCEs into the Access Domain.

-Figure 11 shows the Metro Fabric physical topology with examples of product placement.
+Figure 11 shows the Compass Metro Fabric physical topology with examples of product placement.

 ![]({{site.baseurl}}/images/cmf-hld/image12.png)

-_Figure 11: Metro Fabric – Physical Topology with transport
+_Figure 11: Compass Metro Fabric – Physical Topology with transport programmability_
-programmability_

 Note that the design of the Central Office is not covered by this document.

-### Traffic Engineering (Tactical Steering) – SRTE Policy
+###Traffic Engineering (Tactical Steering) – SRTE Policy

 Operators want to fully monetize their network infrastructure by offering differentiated services.
 Traffic engineering is used to provide